ivbojilov/35_4_HTTP-server_ESP-IDF_server/README.md

 d8cb77f - constant audio output on core 1; audio is processed in batches; clientside ec28725
 0c4b5c2 - parsing happens before each i2s_write(); clientside ec28725
 db4bcd9 - audio works correctly for 5 mins, did not stop; between this and 0c4b5c2 commits are valuable; clientside 877e6e4
+91f5be3 - increased stack to 4096; dropoffs from time to time because of timing; no stack overflow for 1000 s; clientside 0929618
 &nbsp;  -
 &nbsp;  -
 &nbsp;  -